9-1-pursuit/project-snack-a-log-backend/README.md

 #### Snack Health Criteria
 (the snack is considered unhealthy when one of the two conditions are met)

-1. If sugar is more than 5 the snack is unhealthy
+1. Sugar is more than 5
-1. If protein is less than 5 and fiber is less than 5 the snack is unhealthy
+1. Protein is less than 5 and Fiber is less than 5

 #### Deployment
 1. Back-end hosted and accessible online